 Step 4: Report the firm if it's not treating you fairly

 On 30 April 2020, the Competition and Markets Authority (CMA) launched an investigation into firms that fail to give customers proper refunds for coronavirus-related cancellations, and will be partly focusing on wedding providers.

 It's also said it would usually expect customers to be given a full refund if restrictions mean a service can't be provided or accessed, or if a firm cancels without providing the goods or service – so you could use this to argue for a refund if the provider refuses.

-While this is trickier if the wedding can technically still go ahead, you could argue, for example, that your caterer should give you a full refund, as lockdown means you can't have food or drink at your wedding.
+While this is trickier if the wedding can technically still go ahead, you could argue, for example, that your caterer should give you a full refund, as the rules mean you won't have as many guests to feed.

 You can also report suppliers where you think the contract is unfair.
 For example, non-refundable deposits should be a small proportion of the total cost.

 You can report a supplier that's behaving unfairly to the CMA using this online form.
 Bear in mind the CMA is not an ombudsman, so it won't rule on your individual case.
 However, if it receives a number of complaints about the same firms from different people, it may use that as the basis to take action.